The Red Sowing: Plot

-On Driftmark

-Rhaenyra confronts Addam of Hull, who is now Seasmoke's rider.
+On Driftmark, Rhaenyra confronts Addam of Hull, who is now Seasmoke's rider.
 Addam kneels and pledges his fealty to Rhaenyra.
 When asked about his parentage, Addam withholds telling her that Corlys Velaryon is his father to conceal his potential Valyrian bloodline.
 He follows Rhaenyra to Dragonstone on Seasmoke.

-In King's Landing and the Kingswood

-Grand Maester Orwyle treats Alicent's superficial arm wound, received during the recent riot.
+At the Red Keep, Grand Maester Orwyle treats Alicent's superficial arm wound, received during the recent riot.
 Despondent after being removed from the Small Council, Alicent seeks solace in the Kingswood, taking one Kingsguard, Ser Rickard Thorne, for protection and assistance.
 They make camp, and, when asked, Alicent says she may not return to King's Landing.
 She spends time riding her horse in the woods and floating in a lake, reflecting on her current status.

 In the courtyard, Larys observes as Aemond sentences two Kingsguards to lifetime servitude at the Wall, ostensibly for fomenting the riots.
 Lord Jasper Wylde approaches Larys and says that Seasmoke has a new, unknown rider.
 Considering it an unverified rumor, Larys suggests they withhold telling Aemond.
 Against Orwyle's advice, Larys pushes him to accelerate Aegon's recovery, despite the physical exertion causing Aegon extreme pain.

-In the Vale

-Rhaena escorts Rhaenyra's sons as they depart from the Eyrie to travel to Pentos, but she sneaks away from the group to track the wild dragon.
+In the Vale, Rhaena escorts Rhaenyra's sons as they depart from the Eyrie to travel to Pentos, but she sneaks away from the group to track the wild dragon.
+At Harrenhal, Oscar Tully, the new Lord Paramount of the Trident, arrives with the Riverlords.

-At Harrenhal

-Oscar Tully, the new Lord Paramount of the Trident, arrives with the Riverlords.
 He proclaims his intention to honor his late grandfather's oath of loyalty to Rhaenyra as Viserys' heir and offers Daemon his allegiance.
 The Riverlords doubt young Oscar's leadership ability and despise Daemon for allowing the Blackwoods' war atrocities against House Bracken.
 To appease the other lords, Oscar condemns Ser Willem Blackwood's savagery, though Willem claims he was doing Daemon's bidding.
 Oscar dismisses Willem's excuse and declares he must be held accountable.
 Oscar demands that Daemon prove himself worthy of the Riverlords' banners by showing contrition for his earlier actions and dispensing justice.
 Daemon agrees and executes Willem.
 Later, Daemon experiences another vision of Viserys, who says he never wanted the crown and that it crushes whoever wears it.
 He asks if Daemon still wants it.